MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 The 'opaque' render method does backface culling by default to improve performance, but if you want the backface to render, or make your block "double sided", you can use the "double_sided" render method.

-However, you can really only tell the difference between "opaque" and "double_sided" if your head is inside the block.
+However, you can only tell the difference between "opaque" and "double_sided" if your head is inside the block.
 For "opaque," you will NOT be able to see the inside of the block around you.
 For "double_sided," you WILL be able to see the inside of the block around you.
 But from the outside, these two render methods look identical.

 ***Alpha Test***